yuwang115/WSB-melt/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the CC0 1.0 Universal License.
 See the `LICENSE` file for more details.

 ## Contact